 For the sixth day of Navratri we have to make a payasam.
 I decided to make something with Jaggary and wheat.
-I had already made the versions I knew and I wasn’t exactly having enough time to think of something new on those lines.
-Since I have already have Semiya Payasam and a variety of Rava Payasam, I thought I must combine these two to get another version in place.
+I had already made the versions I knew and I wasn't exactly having enough time to think of something new on those lines.
+Since I have already had Semiya Payasam and a variety of Rava Payasam, I thought I must combine these two to get another version in place.

 If only I got my thinking ahead of time and did this the right way.
-I knew Rava soaks up milk and the semiya/ Vermicelli doesn’t get cooked up properly if sugar is added before.
-Well it was a tricky situation and I was running out of time.
+I knew Rava soaks up milk and the semiya/ Vermicelli doesn't get cooked up properly if sugar is added before.
+Well, it was a tricky situation and I was running out of time.
 So I did the easiest possible way.
 Sad that it ended up soaking up all the milk I added!
 Anyway here is a delicious Payasam still, if only you take care to add the things at the right time!

-After a hiatus of three weeks, I am back to work and I didn’t want either things to be undone because of this.
-It’s a holiday for kids and they were up early, on regular days you would find us having tough time waking up the boys.
+After a hiatus of three weeks, I am back to work and I didn't want either thing to be undone because of this.
+It's a holiday for kids and they were up early, on regular days you would find us having a tough time waking up the boys.
 But on holidays, they are up as early as they can.
 They even had their games all planned up and were up to it.

 Rava Semiya Payasam

 Semiya - 1/2 cup

 Sugar - 1 cup

 Ghee - 1 tsp